Zafei-Erin/web3Project/README.md

 ### (Swap)

-An Uniswap clone powered by Ox.
+An Uniswap clone powered by 0x.
 Development is still ongoing.